avr2002/python-cookiecutter-template/README.md

 - **VS Code Integration:**: Includes settings for VS Code to ensure a consistent development experience.
     - `Auto-completion | Syntax highlighting | Auto-formatting on save | Linting error detection | Test discovery and execution`

+## Benefits

+- **Saves Time**: Automates repetitive setup tasks for new Python projects.
+- **Ensures Best Practices**: Pre-configured with industry-standard tools and practices.
+- **Customizable**: Easily adapt the template to fit your specific needs.

 ## Usage

 1. **Fork the repository to your GitHub account.**